 What can Canadians do to help the monarch?

 GET MILKWEED: Add some native plants to your garden or balcony.
 Choose milkweed and other pollinator-friendly flowers that support a diversity of bugs and birds.
 To source milkweed, try local environmental, gardening and horticultural groups in your community.
-Local nurseries and garden centres may carry it — or you can encourage them to carry a selection of native flowers and shrubs.
+In Toronto during the month of April, the David Suzuki Foundation will be selling milkweed plants for $5 as part of the Homegrown National Park Project.
+Local nurseries and garden centres may carry it — or you can encourage them to carry a selection of native flowers and shrubs (Check this list for growers near you).

 TAKE IT TO YOUR 'HOOD: Transform medians, roadsides, and hydro and rail corridors from pavement to pollinator-friendly, or ask your local park group or school to plant a pollinator garden.